worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

 The `go` function is a Kaboom built-in for moving between scenes.
-As this game only has one scene, we can use it to reset the scene and thus the game to its starting condition.
+As this game only has one scene, we can use it to reset the scene and thus the game to its initial state.

-Lastly, we need to add the player's lives to the game UI so they know how much more damage they can afford to take.
+Lastly, we need to add the player's lives to the game UI, so they know how much more damage they can afford to take.
 Find the `ui` object code near the top of the main scene and alter it to resemble the below:

 ```javascript
 ui.on("draw", () => {